miguel1man/chatbot-gys/README.md

 ## Running the Project

-To start the development server, run `npm run dev` in your terminal.
-Open [http://localhost:3000](http://localhost:3000) to view the chatbot in your browser.
+1. Run `npm run dev` to start the development server.

-Note: Before you deploying to prod, you will want to remove seed script (`npm run seed`) from the build step.
+2. Open `http://localhost:3000` to view the chatbot in your browser.